akflds/tnetennba/README.md

 # tnetennba

-A word guessing game.
-Given 8 letters, find as many valid 5-8 words as you can.
+A word guessing game, like that one on TV.
+Select a bunch of vowels and consonants, then try to make the longest word you can.

 ## "tnetennba"?!